 Recipe Tips and Tricks

 - Pasta Water Is Your Friend.
-When trying to create the perfect texture for our sauce, using pasta water is key.
+When trying to create the perfect consistency for our sauce, using pasta water is key.
 Not only does it help thin the sauce, but the starches in the water also help it cling to the noodles.

 - Don’t Burn the Pine Nuts!
 If you decide to add the optional pine nuts, it is imperative that you watch them constantly.
 It only takes a minute for them to go from delightfully toasted to scorched.